moodymudskipper/safejoin/README.md

 4. Join columns form a unique key on both or either tables
 5. All rows of both or either tables will be matched
 6. All combinations of values of join columns are present on both or either sides
+7.  columns used for joins have same class and type

-This package provides the possibility for any of these cases to ignore, inform, warn or abort.
+This package provides the possibility to ignore, inform, warn or abort for any of combination of these cases.

 These checks are handled by a single string parameter, i.e. a sequence of characters where uppercase letters trigger failures, lower case letters trigger warnings, and letters prefixed with `~` trigger messages, the codes are as follow: